servicemeshinterface/smi-spec.io/content/blog/pipelining-service-mesh-specifications.md

 As a service mesh agnostic tool that provides lifecycle and performance management of a large number of [(10+) service meshes](https://layer5.io/service-mesh-landscape), Kubernetes applications, service mesh patterns and WebAssembly filters, [Meshery](https://meshery.io/) is the ideal tool for the job when it comes to implementing these specifications.

-Meshery also comes with two new GitHub Actions that do exactly this.
-The [Meshery SMI Conformance Action](https://github.com/layer5io/meshery-smi-conformance-action) which validates [SMI conformance in your pipeline](https://meshery.io/blog/validating-smi-conformance-with-meshery) and the [Meshery SMP Action](https://github.com/layer5io/meshery-smp-action) which runs [SMP compatible performance benchmarks](https://docs.meshery.io/functionality/performance-management).
+Meshery also comes with two new GitHub Actions make it easy to integrate SMI and SMP into your GitHub workflows.
+The [Meshery SMI Conformance Action](https://github.com/layer5io/meshery-smi-conformance-action) validates the adherance of your service mesh deployment against [SMI's spcdifications](https://meshery.io/blog/validating-smi-conformance-with-meshery) using a standard set of conformance tests.
+Output of conformance tests are presented on the SMI Conformance Dashboard(https://meshery.io/service-mesh-interface).
+The [Meshery SMP Action](https://github.com/layer5io/meshery-smp-action) integrates into your application pipeline, performing [SMP compatible performance benchmarks](https://docs.meshery.io/functionality/performance-management) within your environment and in accordance with your load requirements and service mesh configuration.

-But how do we use these actions?
-What do they offer?
-Let’s find out!
+Let's take a closer look at each of these Actions.

 #### Service Mesh Interface Conformance GitHub Action